All categories

 Juking the Stats

-An axiom stating that once a measure becomes a target, it ceases to be a good measure.
+When a measure becomes a target, it ceases to be a good measure.
+People optimize for the metric itself rather than the outcome it was meant to track.

 EverydayConcepts.io